Game Connectivity and Adaptive Dynamics: Main results

 Suppose that a game $G$ is drawn uniformly at random from $\cG(n,\mbf{k})$.
 Then

 is equal to the fraction

-Rather than directly enumerating games in $\cG(n,\mbf{k})$ that have certain properties, we rely on the simple insight above to instead draw games uniformly at random and work out the probability that such randomly drawn games have certain properties.
-The latter is simpler and yields our desired quantities of interest.
+Rather than directly enumerating games in $\cG(n,\mbf{k})$ that have certain properties, we rely on the simple insight above to instead draw games uniformly at random and work out the probability that such randomly drawn games have certain properties.\footnote{Our paper thus contributes methodologically to the literature on `random games'.
+The distribution of pure Nash equilibria was studied in \cite*{goldberg1968probability}, \cite*{dresher1970probability}, \cite*{powers1990limiting}, and \cite*{stanford1995note}.
+Further results relating to the number of Nash equilibria also appear in \cite*{mclennan1997maximal,mclennan2005expected}, \cite*{barany2007nash}, \cite*{daskalakis2011connectivity}, and \cite*{pei2023nash}.
+See also \cite*{alon2021dominance} for dominance-solvable games, and \cite*{mimun2024best,collevecchio2024basins} and \cite*{ashkenazigolan2025simultaneous} for best-response dynamics.} The latter is simpler and yields our desired quantities of interest.

-We now give a high-level explanation of some elements of the proof of Theorem \ref{thm:main_game}.
-All the proofs for the theoretical results of Section \ref{sec:main_results} (and of even stronger results) are in the appendix.
-First, draw a game $G$ uniformly at random from $\cG(n,\mbf{k})$.
+We now give a high-level explanation of some elements of the proofs of our main results.
+All the proofs for the results in Section \ref{sec:main_results} (and of even stronger results) are in the appendix.

+\paragraph{Intuition for Theorem \ref{thm:main_game}} First, draw a game $G$ uniformly at random from $\cG(n,\mbf{k})$, and observe that its best-response graph has a natural product structure: each vertex (action profile) lies on exactly $n$ lines, one per coordinate direction, and for each line, all the edges in the line point toward the unique `winning' action profile; namely, the action profile that corresponds to a best-response for player $i$ given the other players' actions.

 At the heart of our proof is an argument showing the likely existence of a large strongly connected component in the best-response graph of $G$; in other words, we find a large set of vertices which can all reach each other along directed paths.
-Indeed, we define a vertex of the best-response graph of $G$ to be \emph{good} if it has reasonably high in-degree and reasonably high out-degree, and we then show that with high probability every good vertex can reach all other good vertices along directed paths.
-Since most vertices are good, this connects up a reasonably large proportion of the graph.
+Indeed, we define a vertex in the best-response graph of $G$ to be \emph{good} if it wins in roughly the expected number of coordinates, so that it has both a substantial number of incoming and a substantial number of outgoing edges, and we show via a concentration argument that the vast majority (all but an exponentially small fraction) of vertices are good when $n$ is large.
+Moreover, good vertices form a giant strongly connected component: having many outgoing edges means each good vertex can reach many other vertices, having many incoming edges means each can be reached from many vertices, and the expansion properties of the underlying grid structure of the graph ensure that best-response paths between these large sets of vertices exist with high probability.
 This part of our proof is based on work of \cite*{mcdiarmid2021component}, who study the component structure of random subgraphs of the undirected hypercube graph.
-Once we know that with high probability all good vertices can reach each other, we are then left with `plugging in' the remaining, unusual, vertices.
-We plug in these vertices by building on arguments in \cite*{bollobas1993connectivity}.